qMRLab/qmrlab.github.io/_posts/2019-04-09-T1-mapping-t1rho.md

 <div style="text-align: justify">
 <p>

 Below is a tutorial on T<sub>1𝞺</sub> mapping.
-Unlike our previous posts in our relaxometry series, .
+Unlike our previous posts in our relaxometry series, the figures in this post are not interactive.
 If you would like to contribute T<sub>1𝞺</sub> mapping code as a qMRLab feature, we invite readers to fork our repo and <a href="https://github.com/qMRLab/qMRLab/issues" target="_blank">open an issue</a> or <a href="https://github.com/qMRLab/qMRLab/pulls">pull request</a> with the relevant details of your contribution!

 </p>